 2 The terms 'Global Geodesy Supply Chain' and 'Global Geodetic Reference Frame' have the same meaning.
+The UN-GGCE have adopted the use of Global Geodesy Supply Chain as it is easier to explain to a lay audience.

-The UN-GGCE have for accurate and reliable satellites services essential for economic prosperity, defence programs and the operation of critical infrastructure, including telecommunications, energy, finance, and aviation systems.
+for accurate and reliable satellites services essential for economic prosperity, defence programs and the operation of critical infrastructure, including telecommunications, energy, finance, and aviation systems.